 I’m a North Sumatran girl currently studying in West Java, Indonesia.
 In my final year in Forestry Engineering at Bandung Institute of Technology (ITB), I’m required to join an internship programme to gain work experience.
 The internship also gives me the opportunity to put things i’ve learnt at the university in the field.

 Several weeks ago, I did the internship at Borneo Nature Foundation (BNF) along with two of my friends.
-The reason why I finally decided BNF is because it has a lot of interesting projects and I wanted to experience the adventure magnificent Bornean peat-swamp forest, Sebangau.
+The reason why I finally decided BNF is because it has a lot of interesting projects and I wanted to experience the adventure magnificent Bornean peat-swamp forest in Sebangau National Park.

 In primates project, I searched orangutan twice with Jali (BNF primate staff) and Azis (BNF orangutan coordinator) but very unfortunately we didn’t find it.
 And, I also did gibbon triangulation with Uji (BNF primate staff) to estimate the number of gibbon groups by their song, this was when we suddenly met the orangutans.
 Finally, I met this charismatic wild orangutans in its wild habitat!